MultiPUFFIN: A Multimodal Domain-Constrained Foundation Model for Molecular Property Prediction of Small Molecules: Methodology

 \subsection{Graph convolutional network encoder}

-The GCN encoder processes the two-dimensional molecular graph, capturing local chemical environments through iterative neighborhood aggregation.
-Graph convolutions are a natural choice for encoding molecular topology because their message-passing mechanism mirrors how local atomic environments (functional groups, ring systems, branching patterns) determine bulk properties through additive or group-contribution-like effects.
-A molecule is represented as an undirected graph $G = (V, E)$ where nodes $V$ correspond to atoms and edges $E$ to covalent bonds.
-The node feature matrix $\mathbf{X} \in \mathbb{R}^{N \times 39}$ is processed through $L_g = 4$ graph convolutional layers \cite{kipf2017}:
+The GCN encoder processes the two-dimensional molecular graph and contributes \emph{topological} information to the unified embedding: which atoms are bonded to which, the local neighbourhood that each atom sits in, and the additive functional-group structure that drives bulk thermophysical properties.
+Formally, a molecule is represented as an undirected graph $G = (V, E)$ where the nodes $V$ correspond to atoms (the node feature matrix is $\mathbf{X} \in \mathbb{R}^{N \times 39}$, encoding atomic number, hybridisation, formal charge and stereochemistry) and the edges $E$ correspond to covalent bonds (with bond-type and ring-membership features).
+The graph is processed through $L_g = 4$ Kipf--Welling graph convolutional layers \cite{kipf2017},